BootBlock/Hiroix-Framework/README.md

 ```

 ### AppSettings
 This class derives from `SerializableObject` and contains your application's settings which are accessible via `App.Settings`.
-The settings are loaded at application start-up and saved at shutdown; a save can be requested at any time via `App.Settings.Save()`.
+The settings are loaded at application start-up and saved at shutdown; a save can be requested at any time via `AppSettings.Save()` (eg. `App.Settings.Save()`).

 ```csharp
 public class AppSettings : SerializableObject